A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Applications and examples

 \subsection{\ch{H2} dissociation}

 We have tested the \name on problems with only one electron, where mean-field approaches are exact.
-Here, we tackle the \ch{H2} molecule under dissociation, a fully interacting many-body system, and one of the most challenging problems for mean-field approaches like Hartree-Fock, DFT, or many-body diagrammatic expansions is the solution of the \ch{H2} molecule in the dissociation regime\cite{Olsen2014,Giesbertz2018}. \ch{H2} is one of the few systems with strong electron-electron correlation that can be efficiently solved numerically, thus being the best benchmark for new methods.
+Here, we tackle the \ch{H2} molecule under dissociation, a fully interacting many-body system, and one of the most challenging problems for mean-field approaches like Hartree-Fock, DFT, or many-body diagrammatic expansions\cite{Olsen2014,Giesbertz2018}. \ch{H2} is one of the few systems with strong electron-electron correlation that can be efficiently solved numerically, thus being the best benchmark for new methods.
 When the two H nuclei are far apart, the trivial solution (2 hydrogen atoms with electrons localized on different nuclei) is correlated, as one electron's location on an atom determines the atom on which the other electron must be.
 Thus, the ground state is composed of a linear combination of two Slater determinants.
 Here, we benchmark the ground and the first excited state of the \ch{H2} during dissociation, preserving the correct spin state (singlet and triplet) along the process.

 To model the \ch{H2} molecule, we employ a soft-core Coulomb potential that alleviates the electron-ion cusp and admits a nontrivial solution in one dimension while keeping all the essential correlation properties of the original Hamiltonian.
 The \ch{H2} soft-core Coulomb potential is composed of the one particle electron-ion interaction $V(r)$, the electron-electron interaction, and the ion-ion interaction (which is constant):